typescript-language-server/typescript-language-server/README.md

 ### Workspace Configuration request for formatting settings

-Server asks the client for file-specific configuration options (`tabSize` and `insertSpaces`) that are required by `tsserver` to properly format the file edits when for example using "Organize imports" or performing other file modifications.
+Server asks the client for file-specific configuration options (`tabSize` and `insertSpaces`) that are required by `tsserver` to properly format file edits when for example using "Organize imports" or performing other file modifications.
 Those options have to be dynamically provided by the client/editor since the values can differ for each file.
 For this reason server sends a `workspace/configuration` request with `scopeUri` equal to file's URI and `section` equal to `formattingOptions`.
 The client is expected to return a configuration that includes the following properties:

 ```js
 {